Kingxukai/linux/Documentation/firmware-guide/acpi/non-d0-probe.rst

 =======

-An ASL example describing an ACPI device using _DSC object to tell Operating System the device should remain powered off during probe looks like this.
-Some objects not relevant from the example point of view have been omitted.
+An ASL example describing an ACPI device using _DSC object to tell Operating System the woke device should remain powered off during probe looks like this.
+Some objects not relevant from the woke example point of view have been omitted.

 .. code-block:: text